-- The progress that our pupils make in relation to a range of factors including, but not exclusive to, behaviour, attendance, subject specific progress, individual life based skills. - Attainment tests sat at key times such as Standard Attainment Tests. - Independent reporting mechanisms that review the progress of the School such as our School Improvement Partner and Ofsted. - Continued progress and successful transitioning at partner SEMH secondary schools or for some pupils by returning to mainstream schools - GCSE, BTEC and equivalent qualifications, successful enrolment and completion of Post-16 courses. - The ability of our pupils to play a meaningful and contributory role in their local community and society.
+- The engagement of our pupils in remote learning and continued interaction with school staff during Covid related Lockdown periods. - The Covid catch up initiatives implemented on return to school to support those pupils most impacted by Lockdown. - The progress that our pupils make in relation to a range of factors including, but not exclusive to, behaviour, attendance, subject specific progress, individual life based skills, examinations results at KS 4 - Attainment tests sat at key times such as Standard Attainment Tests and examinations tests at KS 4 - Independent reporting mechanisms that review the progress of the School such as our School Improvement Partner and Ofsted. - Continued progress and successful transitioning at partner SEMH secondary schools or for some pupils by returning to mainstream schools - GCSE, BTEC and equivalent qualifications, successful enrolment and completion of Post-16 courses. - The ability of our pupils to play a meaningful and contributory role in their local community and society.